 - Smooth, efficient braking

 There you have it!
 These are the most common types of brake pads on the market today, and all are suitable for use in commercial passenger vehicles.
-For more advice on the brake pad requirements of your particular vehicle and driving style, visit Spectrum Car Care Center in Gilbert
+For more advice on the brake pad requirements of your particular vehicle and driving style, visit Spectrum Car Care in Gilbert